blitzarx1/egui_graphs/example/README.md

 # example
-Demonstrates basic usage and settings of the egui_graph widget.
+Demonstrates basic usage and settings of the egui_graphs widget.

 ## run
 ```